bryanso/chuwi_eos_5.1/README.md

     lspci | grep Network

-    It should display rtl8821ce somewhere in the output.
+It should display RTL8821CE somewhere in the output.

-First, let's take care of dependency:
+First, let's take care of dependent packages:

-    cd chuwi_eos_5.1/archives
+    cd chuwi_eos_5.1/     # could be chuwi_eos_5.1-master/
+    sudo cp *.bin /var/cache/apt/
-    sudo cp * /var/cache/apt/archives/
+    sudo cp archives/* /var/cache/apt/archives/
     sudo apt install dkms build-essential

 Since all dependencies have been copied to the cache, EOS does not need internet.

 Next, compile tomaspinho's driver:

-    cd ../rtl8821ce
+    cd rtl8821ce
     sudo ./dkms-install.sh

 Finally, reboot.
 Hopefully the wifi is working now.
 It does for me.